 So how do people say "Merry Christmas" in Africa?
 Well, that is a very big question.
 As you know, Africa is a very big continent with more than 2000 different languages.
-Every tribal group has their own languages so it depends on where you go.
+Every tribal group has its own languages so it depends on where you go.
 For example, Ghana, Nigeria, Gambia, Sierra Leone, and Liberia are Anglophone (English-speaking) countries.
 In other words, English is the official language in these 5 countries so it is not surprising to hear "Merry Christmas" anywhere in these 5 countries.
 However, you may be surprised to hear "Afishapa" which is just another way of saying "Merry Christmas" in Ghana.
 "Afishapa" (more correctly, 'Afenhyiapa') means Merry Christmas in the Akan language.
 Akan is not the only native language spoken in Ghana.
-In fact, there are about 46 native languages spoken in Ghana which implies about 47 different ways of saying Merry Christmas in Ghana alone.
-Ghana is a small country.
+In fact, there are about 46 native languages spoken in Ghana which implies, there are about 47 different ways of saying Merry Christmas in Ghana alone.
+Ghana is a small country compared to giants like Nigeria.
 Nigeria for example has about 550 different native languages which implies about 551 different ways of saying "Merry Christmas" in Nigeria.
 The good part however, is that, almost every Nigerian knows and understands "Merry Christmas" because English is the official language in Nigeria.
 On the other hand, countries like Ivory Coast, Benin, Burkina Faso, Central African Republic, Togo, Mali, Niger, Congo, Guinea and Gabon are Francophone (French speaking countries).
 So instead of Merry Christmas, you can say "Joyeux Noël" which is the most popular way of saying Merry Christmas in French.

 So what do Africans eat on Christmas?
 Once again, that depends on where you go in Africa on Christmas day.
-Although there is no special dish for Christmas, anything you taste on Christmas must feel good in your mouth because that is just one of the laws of Christmas in Africa.
-Mothers give out their best cooking skills on Christmas.
+In my village, Christmas without chicken is considered a "dead Christmas".
+Despite the abundance of sheep, goats, and cattle in my village, chicken remains the "chairman" of Christmas and has perhaps the best "personality" when it comes to Christmas.
+Just as turkey reigns supreme during thanksgiving in America, so chicken conquers all other favorites during Christmas period and any family that fails to "assassinate" chicken during Christmas time, has broken perhaps one of the most important rules of Christmas and must be prepared to face the consequences which include having to deal with the shame all year long.
+Although there is no special dish for Christmas, anything you taste on Christmas must feel good in your mouth because that is just one of the rules of Christmas in Africa.
+Mothers give out their best cooking skills on Christmas day.
 You will remember any "fufu and chicken soup" you taste in Ghana on Christmas day and you will definitely turn Oliver Twist and ask for more "Eba and Egusi soup" in Nigeria on a Christmas day.
-"Jollof Rice and fried chicken" also reign supreme on Christmas throughout Africa.
+"Jollof Rice and fried chicken" also reign supreme on Christmas day in Africa.